Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 -- 3.2
 ```

+Rounds the given floating-point value to the nearest integer.
+An optional second argument signifies the precision.

 ### sqrt

-Computes the square root.

 ```sql
 SQRT(2)
 -- 1.4142135623730951
 ```

+Computes the square root.

 ### trunc

-Rounds the given floating-point value towards zero.
-An optional second argument signifies the precision.

 ```sql
 TRUNC(3.22)